fbpx

 On The Case: Stay-At-Home Mom Chooses Child Welfare Casework Over Retirement

-Brandy Napier- On the Case
+On the Case with Brandy Napier

 In 2018, Brandy and her husband were ready to retire.
 They left Colorado Springs for the San Luis Valley, a beautiful part of Colorado where Brandy spent her childhood vacations and where she brought her own children for adventures when they were young.
 In addition to being a beautiful and relaxing place to live, Fort Garland was nearer their grandchildren.
 As her husband began work on building their new home – a cabin in the mountains – Brandy realized that instead of retirement, what she really wanted was to resume her college studies and take a job that would help children.